ska-sa/kutleng_skarab2_bsp_firmware/PartialReconfigDoc.md

 ## Partial Reconfiguration UDP Protocol

 UDP is used as the basic protocol for interacting with the Partial Reconfiguration module.
-The granurality of the protocol is 32 Bit WORD as per Xilinx Bitsream command and data granurality.
+The granularity of the protocol is 32 Bit WORD as per Xilinx Bitsream command and data granularity.

 The transmit packets (excluding all UDP/IP/Ethernet framing data) follows a basic structure as follows: